DanjoXP/H.264-To-MP4-Convertor/h264_converter/README.md

 ![FFmpeg](https://img.shields.io/badge/Video%20Engine-imageio--ffmpeg-orange)

 ## Why I built this
-Little project I created because I couldn’t get H.264 files to play on any player I tried.
+Little project I created because I couldn’t get Swann CCTV H.264 files to play on any player I tried.
 I thought it would be a fun challenge to build a simple converter.

 AI was used to assist with code generation and development throughout this project